tubfg/ignite/docs/web3/index.md

 # Web3
 We might move towards a decentralized internet.
 Learn how to develop useful things for it.
-The internet kinda sucks the way it's being censored now.
-I like freedom and wish everyone is given the opportunity to do what they want (as long as it doesn't hurt anyone).
-I believe this can be a good starting point for that.
-PRIVACY & CHOICE FTW!
+It would be really interesting to see how people would use software which they control.

 ## Learn
 Start off with this [cool video I found on YouTube](https://youtu.be/l44z35vabvA)